thinhhn2/mergers_sim_analysis/README.md

 # mergers_sim_analysis
-Analyzing mergers in cosmological simulations
+Analyzing mergers in cosmological simulations using ENZO, ROCKSTAR, and consistent-tree